 A genetic condition is caused by changes in the genes.
 A change or mistake in just one gene can cause a serious medical condition or disability.
 Sometimes one or both parents pass on changed or abnormal genes to their child.
 Other times changes happen in a baby’s genes at or during conception.

 Genetic testing: what to expect

 When you have genetic testing, you usually have to give some blood.
 This is called a blood sample.
-Sometimes samples are also taken of other body fluids like saliva, or of body tissue.
+Sometimes you might also have to give samples of other body fluids like saliva, or of body tissue.

 Genetic testing usually has 3 phases:

 - Collection: you get information about the test, give your consent and have the sample taken.